Start9Labs/documentation/site/source/support/user-manual/walkthrough/backup/backup-mac.rst

 Remote Backups
 --------------

-#. go to system settings
+#.
+Go to system settings
-#. click sharing
+#.
+Click sharing
-#. click file sharing
+#.
+Click file sharing
-#. click the + under shared folders
+#.
+Click the + under shared folders
-#. add a folder
+#.
+Add a folder
-#. click options
+#.
+Click options
-#. enable Windows file sharing for the user you would like to use to authenticate
+#.
+Enable Windows file sharing for the user you would like to use to authenticate
-#. click done
+#.
+Click done
-#. enter the name of your macbook, as shown in the computer name field at the top of the sharing page into the hostname field in embassy ui
+#.
+Enter the name of your macbook, as shown in the computer name field at the top of the sharing page into the hostname field in embassy ui
-#. enter the name of the folder as shown in the shared folders section as the path
+#.
+Enter the name of the folder as shown in the shared folders section as the path
-#. enter your macbook username and password for the user that you enabled windows file sharing for
+#.
+Enter your macbook username and password for the user that you enabled windows file sharing for

 Local Backups
 -------------